MicrosoftDocs/power-platform/power-virtual-agents/guidance/project-building-a-team.md

 **3rd party Delivery partner (where applicable)**

-This is typically a System Integrator that leads various activities:
+The 3rd party delivery partner is typically a System Integrator that leads various activities:

 1. **Project management** including setting up workstreams and reviews with customer